pixelfear/Statamic-Segment/README.md

-A quick plugin to get the segments of a supplied URL.
+A quick plugin to get the segments of the current URL or a supplied URL.

     {{ segment num="2" url="/blog/categories/whiskey" }}
     Outputs: categories